 Using tension rods as kitchen cabinet organizers is the ideal mix of practicality (you’re no longer stacking your items) and style.
 Adjust the rods vertically in pairs and slip in your favorite boards and trays.
 This is a good opportunity to decorate your space with colorful contact paper at the bottom of the cabinet or paint the rods with a rust spray paint like Rust-Oleum.

-12. Install a lid holder rack as a pullout cabinet organizer solution.
+12. Install a lid holder rack as a pull out cabinet organizer solution.

 Small spaces need big ideas when you’re learning how to organize kitchen cabinets.
 Use shelves specifically made for kitchen cabinets or even stackable desk organizers.
-Keep in mind the height of the items so that they’re easier to grab on a daily basis.
+Keep in mind the height of the items so that it’s easier to grab on a daily basis.

 15. Make an entryway cabinet organizer for everyday items.